kikyous/template-action/README.md

 # Input:
 * template: doT template string
-* post-run: a shell command run after template has been rendered, can use {{= it.output }} to access template render result
+* post-run: [optional] a shell command run after template has been rendered, can use {{= it.output }} to access template render result

 # Output:
 * content: template render result